Ah Boys to Men 3: Frogmen: Production

 The film was shot at the Naval Diving Unit in Sembawang Camp.

-The film was written by Jack Neo (梁智强) & Ivan Ho (夏友庆), and the film being directed by Jack Neo (梁智强).

 Music

 The official theme song of the film titled "Who Else", was written, composed and performed by Tosh Zhang, a YouTube personality who is part of the cast in the film.
-An official music video was uploaded on YouTube on February 4, 2015.
+An official music video was uploaded on YouTube on 4 February 2015.

-The OST of the film, titled "Why Me", was uploaded on YouTube on May 16, 2015.
+The OST of the film, titled "Why Me", was uploaded on YouTube on 16 May 2015.

 Reception

-The film was expected to be a hit with profits estimated to surpass over $3 million at the box office after release.
-Singapore Box Office reported that an estimated $7.63 million have been grossed between 19 February and 7 May.
-By the end of its theatrical run, the film had grossed $7.8 million, which was $0.1 million below the second installment's grossing's but $1.5 million higher than the first installment.
+The film grossed $2.8 million on its opening weekend and became the highest grossing opening weekend for an Asian movie title in Singapore.